gawm1988/mitre/README.md

 - Remove List marker (- , * , 1.)
 - Remove Non-breaking space (\u00A0)
 - Remove Markdown-Headers (# …)
+The clean texts can be used to create text embeddings.
+Output dataframe [techniques_clean.csv](resources/techniques_clean.csv)
 ```bash
 python3 ./embeddings/preprocessing/CleanData.py --file techniques.csv
 ```

 ## Create numerical representations
 ### Count number of token
+Sentence transformers can only process a limited number of tokens (model.max_seq_length).
+The number of tokens per text can be displayed using the following script.
 ```bash
 python3 ./embeddings/CountToken.py --file techniques_clean.csv --model_name all-MiniLM-L6-v2
 ```

 ### Create Embeddings
-Create embeddings for each technique.
-The models can handle only a max sequence of tokens.
-Texts that exceed this limit will be chunked into smaller parts and aggregated by weighted mean pooling to keep the semantic of the sentences.
-The Embeddings will be saved in ./resources/embeddings/{model-name}\_{dim_size}.csv
+Create text-embeddings for each technique.
+Texts whose tokens exceed max_sequence_length are chunked into smaller parts and aggregated by weighted mean pooling to keep the semantic of the sentences.
+The Embeddings will be saved in a new dataframe in the embeddings folder of the corresponding [model](./resources/all-MiniLM-L6-v2/embeddings)
 ```bash
 python3 ./embeddings/CreateEmbeddings.py --model_name all-MiniLM-L6-v2
 ```